The flavor of the traditional miso soup!

-The taste, aroma, texture, and appearance of miso all vary by region and season.
-Other important variables that contribute to the flavor of particular miso include temperature, duration of fermentation, salt content, variety of kōji, and fermenting vessel.
-The most common flavor categories of miso are:
+The taste, aroma, texture, and appearance of Miso all vary by region and season.
+Other essential variables contributing to the flavor of particular Miso include temperature, duration of fermentation, salt content, variety of kōji, and fermenting vessel.
+The most common flavor categories of Miso are:

 For restaurant-style Miso, use red Miso made from soybeans.
 If you like that flavor, try branching out into white Miso (milder and sweeter), yellow Miso (earthy-flavored), or any other kind of Miso you find and feel like trying!

-Some types of miso are made from brown rice, barley and other types of grain and legumes, that has a deeply savory, salty flavor and very intense on its own, but perfect when mixed into a little hot dashi.
+Some types of Miso are made from brown rice, barley, and other kinds of grain and legumes, that have a profoundly savory, salty flavor and are very intense on their own, but perfect when mixed into a little hot dashi.

 Where to Find Ingredients?

 Happily, in the past few years, ingredients like Miso, kombu, and bonito flakes have become much more available.
 An Asian grocery store is always your best bet for the freshest and best variety of ingredients.
 Whole Foods stores also carry a few types of Miso and usually stock kombu and bonito flakes.
 Also, look in the “international” section of your local grocery store — you might be surprised what they carry!
 If you’re having trouble finding ingredients, you can always find them online.

 - Hikari Organic White Miso Paste, $13 – from Amazon.com

 - Kombu Dried Seaweed, $3 – from Amazon.com

 For the dashi (or substitute 2 cups water, chicken broth, or vegetable broth):